rashakil-ds/Roadmap-Docs/Computer Vision Engineer/README.md

 - Opportunity: `Less Job Circular`

 ---
-**Computer Vision** is a field of Artificial Intelligence that enables machines to interpret and understand `visual information` from the world, such as images and videos.
+**Computer Vision** is a field of Artificial Intelligence that enables machines to interpret and understand `visual information` from the world, such as **images** and **videos**.
 It focuses on tasks like object detection, image recognition, facial recognition, motion analysis, and image generation, aiming to `replicate human vision capabilities`.

 ## **Understand the Role of Computer Vision Engineer**